percona/pmm/docs/setting-up/client/mongodb.md

 1. Select <i class="uil uil-cog"></i> *Configuration* → {{icon.inventory}} *PMM Inventory* → {{icon.inventory}} *Inventory list*.
 2. Look in the *Services* tab for a matching *Service Type* (MongoDB), *Service name*, *Addresses*, and any other values used when adding the service.
 3. Look in the *Agents* tab to check the desired data source is being used.
-4. If your MongoDB instance is configured to use TLS, click on the **Use TLS for database connection** checkbox and fill in TLS certificates and keys.
+4. If your MongoDB instance is configured to use TLS, click on the **Use TLS for database connection** check box and fill in TLS certificates and keys.

 ![!](../../_images/PMM_Add_Instance_MongoDB_TLS.png)